VictoriaMetrics/VictoriaMetrics/docs/MetricsQL.md

 This functionality can be evaluated at [VictoriaMetrics playground](https://play.victoriametrics.com/select/accounting/1/6a716b0f-38bc-4856-90ce-448fd713e3fe/prometheus/graph/) or at your own [VictoriaMetrics instance](https://docs.victoriametrics.com/#how-to-start-victoriametrics).

-The list of MetricsQL features:
+The list of MetricsQL features on top of PromQL:

 * Graphite-compatible filters can be passed via `{__graphite__="foo.*.bar"}` syntax.
   See [these docs](https://docs.victoriametrics.com/#selecting-graphite-metrics).